Course Outline

 Goal:

-The goal of Assignment 3 is to demonstrate knowledge of classroom behaviour, the Essential Skills of Classroom Management and Positive Behaviour for Learning.
+The goal of Assessment 3 is to develop a personal classroom management plan to demonstrate your knowledge of managing classroom behaviour, guiding behaviour, the Essential Skills of Classroom Management and Positive Behaviour for Learning

 Product: Artefact - Creative, and Oral